-Sedition trial linked to Jordan palace drama kicks off
+Defense lawyer: Not guilty pleas in Jordan sedition trial

 They are the most senior establishment figures to appear before the security court, which typically goes after drug offenders or suspected militants.

+Defense lawyer Mohammad Afeef, who represents Awadallah, told journalists waiting outside the state security for hours Monday that the two defendants entered “not guilty” pleas.
+He said the court heard two prosecution witnesses, and that another session would be held Tuesday.

-A video leaked from inside the court shows Awadallah, wearing the light blue uniform of detainees and a facemask as he was being led by guards through a room in the court.
+A video leaked from inside the court shows Awadallah, wearing the light blue uniform of detainees and a face mask as he was being led by guards through a room in the court.
 State media ran the footage and stills photos of Awadallah on their websites.

-Shortly afterward, Mamlaka TV said on its Twitter account that the court has finished reading the indictment and has started hearing two prosecution witnesses.

 Since the royal rift became public, it has broken taboos in Jordan and sent jitters through foreign capitals, with Western powers rallying behind Abdullah, an indispensable ally in an unstable region.

-The case exposed rivalries in Jordan’s traditionally discreet Hashemite dynasty and spawned unprecedented public criticism of the monarch.
+The case exposed rivalries in Jordan’s Hashemite dynasty and spawned unprecedented public criticism of the monarch.